etlweather/understanding-networking/GLOSSARY.md

 different type of wire (stranded - multiple small strand of coper wires) than the cables that run through the walls (solid - a single and thicker strand of coper wire).
 Due to its material, there is more signal loss on a patch cable, in favor of its flexibility.
-For this reason, it is best to keep patch cable relatively short.
+For this reason, it is best to keep patch cables relatively short.

 ## patch panel